GiulioPN/HelloCpp/devlog/AboutHelloCpp.md

 The statistics library separate their code in the implementation detail (`DescriptiveStatistics.cpp`) and its header (`DescriptiveStatistics.cpp`).
 The library is compiled as a _cmake object library_.
 An Object Library is a collection of source files compiled into an object file which is not linked into a library file or made into an archive.

+Starting form the statisitcs object library a static library is created and placed in the appropriate build folder.

 ## 4. The CMake Application file

-It just simply create the executable target using the `add_executable()` command and link the executable target to the statistic object library target.
+It just simply create the executable target using the `add_executable()` command and link the executable target to the statistic static library target.